piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

-# Kyma Environment Broker Configuration for a Given Kyma Version and Plan
+# Kyma Environment Broker Configuration for a Given Kyma Plan

-> [!NOTE]
-> This document has been deprecated.
-Kyma version configuration is not possible.

 Some Kyma Environment Broker (KEB) processes can be configured to deliver different results.
 KEB needs a ConfigMap with the configuration for a given Kyma plan to process the requests.
 The default configuration must be defined.
 KEB must recognize this configuration as applicable to all supported plans.
 You can also set a separate configuration for each plan.